paolobrasolin/string-diagrams/README.md

 - [tetrapharmakon](https://github.com/tetrapharmakon), my partner in crime for [moirai](https://github.com/tetrapharmakon/moirai), the projects' first iteration.
 - [iwilare](https://github.com/iwilare), who saw potential in our initial idea and pushed it forward with their own fork [moirphism](https://github.com/iwilare/moirphism).

-Without them, their shared enthusiasm, and our countless fruitful discussions, `string-diagrams` simply wouldn't be.
+Without them, their shared enthusiasm, and our fruitful discussions, `string-diagrams` simply wouldn't be.